starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``set_add()``
 *************

-An element may be added to a list with the condition that if the element already exists, a duplicate entry will not be created.
-An element may be added even if it exists by a malicious prover.
+The function either appends an element to a given array or asserts that it exists.
 An honest prover will not append the element if it is already present, but this is not verified.
 The function requires the implicit arguments ``set_end_ptr``, the pointer to the end of the list, and ``range_check_ptr``.